wendymartelll/frontend-nanodegree-arcade-game/README.md

-# Racing for Gems :gem: :runner:
+# :gem: Racing for Gems :gem: :runner:

 Racing for Gems is a game that uses canvas - **javascript, jQuery, HTML5, CSS**.
 It creates animations inside of a canvas.
 The game is about a player who needs to eat 3 gems by avoiding collisions with enemies in these case these are 4 bugs.